 Some users have reported success with lights that turn on shortly ”before” awakening (dawn simulation).
 Morning use may also be effective for non-24-hour sleep-wake syndrome, while evening use is recommended for advanced sleep phase syndrome.

-What Kind of Light Therapy Devices Can I Choose From?
+What Kind of Light Therapy Devices Are There?

 Now that you know how and when to use bright light therapy for your specific sleep problem, it’s time to choose the type of light therapy device that you want.